gbif/dwc-dp/darwin-core-conceptual-model.md

 ### 2.5 Identification (non-normative)

-In Darwin Core, an *Identification* is defined as "A taxonomic determination (e.g., the assignment to a dwc:Taxon)."
-In the DwC-CM, the more explicit definition "A taxonomic determination (i.e., the assignment of a dwc:Taxon to a dwc:Organism)" is preferred.
+In Darwin Core, an *Identification* is defined as "A classification of a resource according to a classification scheme."
+For Organisms, this means, "A taxonomic determination (i.e., the assignment of a dwc:Taxon to a dwc:Organism)".
 Figure 6 illustrates how DwC-CM relates *Identification* to other classes.

 <img src="{{ '/images/identification.png' | relative_url }}" alt="Identification Conceptual Model"
      style="max-width:100%;height:auto;width:90%;">